RaixSplitter/robobot/README.md

 ### LED matrix
 The Teensy maintains the LED band.
 Most LEDs show sensor values.
 The last 3 LEDs can be set by commands to the Teensy.
 ![led-matrix](.github/media/1500px-Led-band-annotated.jpg)

+### Balls
+Note that the ball have radius 41 mm and 49 mm on the short and long axis of it's ellipsoid structure.